 For purpose of this Article,

-(a) “agent” means any person who is or was an Executive Board member, officer, employee, advisor or other agent of this corporation or is or was serving at the request of this corporation as a director, officer, employee, or agent of another foreign or domestic corporation, partnership, joint venture, trust, or other enterprise, or was a director, officer, employee, or agent of a foreign or domestic corporation that was a predecessor corporation of this corporation or of another enterprise at the request of the predecessor corporation.
+(a) “agent” means any person who is or was an Executive Board member, officer, employee, advisor or other agent of this organization or is or was serving at the request of this organization as a director, officer, employee, or agent of another foreign or domestic corporation, partnership, joint venture, trust, or other enterprise, or was a director, officer, employee, or agent of a foreign or domestic that was a predecessor of this organization or of another enterprise at the request of the predecessor organization.

 (b) “proceeding” means any threatened, pending, or completed action, whether civil, criminal, administrative, or investigative.